ntolasaria/launch_school/rb_120/rb_129/study_guide.md

 => String
 ```

+*Important Note: The phrase "everything is an object" is not strictly true.
+There are a few things in Ruby that are not objects, like methods, blocks, `if` statements, arguments lists etc.*

 The `class` instance method can be used to determine what class an object belongs to.
 Objects are intantiated from a class.

 Ruby defines the attributes and behaviours of its objects in classes.
 Classes are a basic outline of what an object should be made of and what it should be able to do.